 - 400g fresh cavatelli pasta - for ingredients, see this simple recipe

-- Prepare your fresh cavatelli, using our easy guide.
+- Prepare your fresh cavatelli, using our easy guide or by watching the video below.

 - Steam the broccoli for 20 minutes, and then wash under cold water.